 The Re-Emerging Beta Israel Community in N. Shewa, Ethiopia

 A little history.
-Originally, the Beta Israel of N.Shewa were part of the Beta Israel community that lived in Gondar.
+Originally, the Beta Israel of N.Shewa was part of the Beta Israel community that lived in Gondar.
 Gondar is the area where over 100,000 Jews immigrated to Israel, and eight thousand still remain.
 Approximately 400 years ago, some ancestors of the Gondar Jews migrated to N. Shewa, located some 50 miles north of Addis Ababa for better land.
-Approximately 100 years ago, a number of Beta Israel of N. Shewa,, at the request of the king of Ethiopia, traveled from North Shewa to Addis Ababa to construct his new palace because they are so skilled at crafts and building.
+Approximately 100 years ago, a number of Beta Israel of N. Shewa, at the request of the king of Ethiopia, traveled from North Shewa to Addis Ababa to construct his new palace because they are so skilled at crafts and building.
 They lived in a poor community, Kechene, on the outskirts of Addis Ababa, where their descendants live to this day.
-Thus, the Beta Israel of N. Shewa today live both in N. Shewa and in Kechene.
+Thus, the Beta Israel of N. Shewa today lives both in N. Shewa and in Kechene.

 For centuries, many Ethiopian Jews from the Beta Israel community in N. Shewa have been persecuted by their Ethiopian Christian neighbors, who believe they possess “the evil eye.”
 They believed, and, incredibly, continue today to believe, that if a Jew looks at you, you may become ill and die.
 They have been accused of being “Buda” which means that they turn into hyena at night and attack their neighbors.
 As a result, when a Christian Ethiopian experiences illness or dies, gentile Ethiopians may randomly select a Jew and kill him or burn down his home.
 But this is not merely ancient history.
 Just recently, a Jew’s house was torched, two brothers were killed and a sister badly burned.
 The home was totally destroyed.
 The crime may go unpunished.